My number 1 most frequently emailed/asked question on this blog is:

 ~ ~ ~

 First things first.
-To be an RD, you need to do 3 things:
+To become a registered dietitian, you need to do 3 things:

 - Take the specific set of courses outlined by the Academy of Nutrition & Dietetics (AND).
 This can be completed at the undergraduate or graduate level.